thomvaill/log4brains/README.md

 This leads us to the main goals of this methodology:

 - Avoid blind acceptance and blind reversal when you face past decisions
-- Speed up the onboarding on new developers on a project
+- Speed up the onboarding of new developers on a project
-- Formalize a collaborative decision making process
+- Formalize a collaborative decision-making process

 The first goal was the very original one, intended by Michael Nygard in his article.
 I discovered the two others in my past experiences with ADRs, and this is why I decided to create Log4brains.